XixiJ5656/Video-Streaming-App/README.md

 ## Important

-This APP is deployed on Firebase,but the layout has changed after deployed.This issue has not been solved yet.
-Pease check the app through locoal hosting.
+This APP is deployed on Firebase.However, the layout has been changed after deployment.This issue has not been solved yet.
+Please check the app via localhost:3000.

 The firebase HOSTING URL is :https://video-streaming-app-9103c.web.app

-Tools/Libraries used :
+Tools/libraries used :
 axios
 redux
 firebase